 Essays and especially dissertations are often cluttered up with lengthy passages of ‘background’, over-elaboration of fairly obvious points, or long lists of different senses of an important term.
-This suggests an inability to distinguish the important from the trivial and dilutes the force of any argument.
+This suggests an inability to distinguish the important from the relatively trivial and dilutes the force of any argument.
 It also gives the vivid impression of a student struggling to reach the prescribed minimum number of words, which, in all fairness, is usually set too high, thereby encouraging this sort of thing.
 Nevertheless, there is sometimes a case for including this sort of material.
-Try putting it in ‘substantive’ footnotes, i.e. those which provide an interesting detail and can be glanced at by those readers with a particular interest in the general point you are making but can safely be ignored by those who are not.
+Try putting it in ‘substantive’ footnotes (not ‘endnotes’); that is, those that provide an interesting detail and can be glanced at by those readers with a particular interest in the general point you are making but can safely be ignored by those who are not.
 If you cannot use footnotes, as I cannot on this page, use a bracketed ‘footnote’, as I do in pitfall 5 above, for example.
 But these are inelegant and I try to avoid them.